-Last Updated on August 28, 2020 by Chef Mireille
+Last Updated on December 16, 2020 by Madison Wetherill

 This variation on classic Kashmiri Rista – Lamb Meatball Curry is so delicious and full of iron and protein with the addition of spinach.

 DISCLAIMER: This website includes affiliate links.
 You don’t pay a penny more, but I earn a small commission to keep this site going with delicious content!

 It’s thali time!
 Do you know what an Indian thali is?

 A thali is a traditional Indian round platter that consists of small quantities of many dishes to make a complete meal.
 Many cultures have a version of a thali.
 Indonesia’s Rijstafel utilizes the same concept.

 Each state of India has its own thali and will consist of regional dishes particular to that state.
 This week I will be presenting thali’s from three Indian states.
 The first state I will be presenting today is Kashmir.
 I am starting off today’s thali special with Kashmiri Rista Palak – Lamb Meatballs in Spinach Curry.

 I am a spinach fanatic.
 It is my favorite green vegetable so many of my recipes this favorite veggie.
 It’s such a user friendly vegetable – sweet tender leaves, instead of the bitterness that’s standard fare for most green leaf vegetables like kale.
 I put it in everything from omelettes and rice to pastas and smoothies.
 If you love spinach as much as I do, you will be a fan of this Kashmiri Rista Palak – Lamb Meatballs in Spinach Curry for sure!

 This dish is a variation of the classic Kashmiri Rista, where lamb or mutton meatballs are cooked in a spicy curry with lots of Kashmiri red chili powder, which results in a bright red curry.